2025 Champions Trophy final

-The 2025 ICC Champions Trophy final was a One Day International (ODI) cricket match played at the Dubai International Cricket Stadium on 9 March 2025 to determine the winner of 2025 ICC Champions Trophy.
+The 2025 Champions Trophy final was a One Day International (ODI) cricket match played at the Dubai International Cricket Stadium on 9 March 2025 to determine the winner of 2025 Champions Trophy.
 It was played between India and New Zealand.
 It was the second time that India and New Zealand played a Champions Trophy final against each other, after the 2000 final.

 New Zealand won the toss and electing to bat first, they registered a score of 251/7.
 In the second innings, India managed to chase the score 254/6 and thus India claimed the victory by 4 wickets to win third ICC Champions Trophy title while also becoming the first team to win all their matches and win a ICC Champions Trophy undefeated.
 Rohit Sharma was named Player of the Match for scoring 76 runs off 83 balls.

 Background

-The 2025 ICC Champions Trophy was the ninth edition of the ICC Champions Trophy, a quadrennial ODI cricket tournament organised by the International Cricket Council (ICC).
-In November 2021 as part of the 2024-2031 ICC men's hosts cycle, the ICC announced that the 2025 Champions Trophy would be played in Pakistan.
+The 2025 Champions Trophy was the ninth edition of the ICC Champions Trophy, a quadrennial ODI cricket tournament organised by the International Cricket Council (ICC).
+In November 2021 as part of the 2024–2031 ICC men's hosts cycle, the ICC announced that the 2025 Champions Trophy would be played in Pakistan.

 On 19 December 2024, following an agreement between Board of Control for Cricket in India (BCCI) and Pakistan Cricket Board (PCB), the ICC announced that India and Pakistan matches at ICC events hosted by India or Pakistan in the 2024–2027 ICC Events cycle would be played at a neutral venue.
 On 24 December 2024, the ICC announced the tournament's schedule, with Dubai International Cricket Stadium as the neutral venue for the tournament and final scheduled on 9 March 2025.
 The ICC further stated, that if India qualifies for the final, it would played at Dubai International Cricket Stadium, otherwise it would be played at Gaddafi Stadium in Lahore.

 This was India's fifth Champions Trophy final after 2000, 2002, 2013 and 2017 while it was New Zealand's third final after 2000 and 2009.
 Before this match, India and New Zealand had played each other only twice in the Champions Trophy, with both teams winning one match each.